Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 Techniques for Lower Back:

-- Central Mobilization: Addressing bilateral lower back restrictions
+- Central Mobilisation: Addressing bilateral lower back restrictions

 - Rotational Techniques: Addressing twisting movement limitations